dh-netsec-lab/dh-netsec-lab.github.io/cybersecurity/Enterprise-Cybersecurity-Lab/soc/module_4-ad-credential-enumeration/README.md

 # Module 4 – AD Credential Enumeration Detection Lab

 This module focuses on detecting **Active Directory credential enumeration** using Suricata, Zeek, and Splunk.
-Screenshots must be placed in the `screenshots/` directory inside this module.
+All screenshots referenced below are included in the screenshots/ folder (see links below).

 ---